zarf-dev/proposals/0048-schema-update-process/README.md

 	dataInjections []v1alpha1.ZarfDataInjection
   ...
 }
 // DataInjections should only be set when converting from a v1alpha1 package.
-After v1alpha1 packages is not supported, this functionality wil be removed. func (c ZarfComponent) SetDataInjections(di []v1alpha1.ZarfDataInjection) func (c ZarfComponent) GetDataInjections() []v1alpha1.ZarfDataInjection
+After v1alpha1 packages is not supported this will be removed. func (c ZarfComponent) SetDataInjections(di []v1alpha1.ZarfDataInjection) func (c ZarfComponent) GetDataInjections() []v1alpha1.ZarfDataInjection
 ```